Whereas fleeting thoughts of suicide

-Other risk factors associated with a completed suicide include:
+Other risk factors associated with a

 Being male